quantummaid/httpmaid/docs/12_UseCases/4_AdvancedTopics.md

 ```

 Now, if we want some of the map to be e.g. set as a response header - instead of ending
-up in the response body - we need to extract the respective data from the intermediate
+up in the response body - we need to extract the respective data from the response
 map and set the headers accordingly.
 This procedure is visualized in this extended workflow:
 ```
 Domain Object    --->    Map<String, Object>    --->    Response Body